-Anne Rounce, a 2007 Merrimack graduate, enters her seventh season at Merrimack and owns a 74-46 career coaching record and a .617 winning percentage in just six previous seasons leading the Navy and Gold.
+Anne Rounce, a 2007 Merrimack graduate, enters her eighth season at Merrimack in 2015 and owns an 83-54 career coaching record and a .606 winning percentage in just seven previous seasons leading the Navy and Gold.
 She ranks third among active Division II coaches in all-time coaching win percentage with at least five years of coaching experience.

 Only the fourth head coach in school history, Rounce has turned what was once a struggling program into a powerhouse in the North Region and one of the country's best.
-In six years, she has recorded double-digit wins during four of those seasons and fewer than eight wins only once.
+In seven years, she has recorded double-digit wins during four of those seasons and fewer than eight wins only once.
 She also has led the team to four straight winning seasons and five over the last six years.

-In 2013, after graduating arguably the most successful senior class in program history a year earlier, Rounce helped the team navigate through a rocky first few weeks, the Warriors tore through the month of October with their only loss coming against unbeaten and eventual national runner-up LIU Post on the road - in double overtime, no less.
+In 2013, after graduating arguably the most successful senior class in program history a year earlier, Rounce helped the team navigate through a rocky first few weeks before tearing through the month of October with their only loss coming against unbeaten and eventual national runner-up LIU Post on the road - in double overtime, no less.
 Merrimack would earn the No. 2 seed in the 2013 NE-10 Championship but bowed out in the league's semifinal round.